Discrete Polymatroids satisfying a stronger symmetric exchange property: Pruned Lattice path Polymatroids

-In \cite{HHV}, it was proved that a discrete polymatroid satisfies the strong symmetric exchange property if and only if it is isomorphic to a discrete polymatroid of Veronese type.
-For two classes of discrete polymatroids we will show that the one-sided strong symmetric exchange property implies the property of being a PLP-polymatroid.
+However, $I$ is {\em isomorphic} to the lattice path polymatroidal ideal $(x_1,x_2)(x_3,x_4)$.
+Till now, we cannot find a discrete polymatroid satisfying the one-sided symmetric exchange property which is not isomorphic to a PLP-polymatroid.
+In \cite{HHV}, it is proved that a discrete polymatroid satisfies the strong symmetric exchange property if and only if it is isomorphic to a discrete polymatroid of Veronese type.
+In view of these facts, it may be reasonable for us to have the following conjecture: